 - Mayfair Games' Role Aids supplement '"Dwarves''.
 The Corn Dodger tavern in the town of Fin serves sausages, fish stew and venison stew.

-- The Judges' Guild supplements contain several establishments in the Revised Guide to the City State.
+- Judges' Guild supplement Revised Guide to the City State.

 - Taverns: The Balor's Eye (snake stew), Grub & Grunt (wolf tongue sausage), the Silver Goblet (otter stew)

 - Inns: The Blue Dolphin Inn (wolf stew), Wayfarer (bread, goat cheese, ox sausages)

 - The Fire Drake mead hall: Hydra toe stew